Samir Chopra

 Philosophical Counseling

-Philosophical counseling aims to fulfill philosophy’s perennial promise and responsibility: ‘Empty are the words of that philosopher who offers therapy for no human suffering.
+Philosophical counseling aims to fulfill philosophy’s perennial promise and responsibility: ‘Empty are the words of that philosopher who does not offer therapy for human suffering.
 Just as there is no use in medical expertise if it does not give therapy for bodily diseases, so too there is no use in philosophy if it does not expel the suffering of the soul.’
 Epicurus (341–271 BCE)

 Writings